What to Expect After a Feline Tooth Extraction

+Treatment for dental disease may require a surgical fixation rather than a medical treatment.
 Many dental issues require a tooth extraction as treatment, and most cats need to have one or more teeth extracted in their lifetime.
-Extraction prevents infection and relieves your cat’s pain.
-But while the procedure is crucial for maintaining your cat’s overall health, tooth extraction can still be worrisome for pet owners.
+Extraction removes infection and relieves your cat’s pain.
+But even when knowing a procedure will improve overall health, tooth extraction can still be worrisome for pet owners.
 Let’s take a look at when your cat may need to have a tooth removed, and what to expect from the recovery process.

 1. Periodontal Disease

-When plaque and tartar build up along the teeth and the gumline, they cause a bacterial infection in the gums.
-This infection eventually extends under the gumline, damaging the supporting tissues of the tooth, including the bone.
-Teeth affected by severe periodontal disease must be extracted in order to minimize the spread of the disease.
-Without treatment, periodontal disease can cause serious pain for your pet, and the tooth may eventually fall out on its own.
+When plaque and tartar build up along the teeth and the gumline, it incites gum inflammation, which is referred to as gingivitis.
+There are four stages of periodontal disease, with gingivitis being the first stage.
+Gingivitis (red gums) eventually extends under the gumline, damaging the supporting tissues of the tooth, including the bone.
+This is periodontal disease.
+Extraction therapy is recommended for teeth affected by severe or advanced stages of periodontal disease.
+Without treatment, periodontal disease can cause serious pain for your feline friend, and the tooth may eventually fall out on its own, which may take months to years….a long time to experience oral pain!

 2. Chipped or Broken Teeth